PDP-8: Architectural significance

 The PDP-8 combines low cost, simplicity, expandability, and careful engineering for value.
 The greatest historical significance was that the PDP-8's low cost and high volume made a computer available to many new customers for many new uses.
 Its continuing significance is as a historical example of value-engineered computer design.

 The low complexity brought other costs.
 It made programming cumbersome, as is seen in the examples in this article and from the discussion of "pages" and "fields".
 Much of one's code performed the required mechanics, as opposed to setting out the algorithm.
-For example, subtracting a number involves computing its two's complement then adding it; writing a conditional jump involves writing a conditional skip around the jump, the skip coding the condition negative to the one desired.
+For example, subtracting a number from another number requires computing the two's complement of the first number and then adding the second number, as there is no subtract instruction; and performing a conditional jump involves performing a conditional skip around an unconditional jump, with the skip condition being the negation to the one desired for the jump, as there are no conditional jump instructions.
 Some ambitious programming projects failed to fit in memory or developed design defects that could not be solved.
 For example, as noted below, inadvertent recursion of a subroutine produces defects that are difficult to trace to the subroutine in question.

 As design advances reduced the costs of logic and memory, the programmer's time became relatively more important.
 Subsequent computer designs emphasized ease of programming, typically using larger and more intuitive instruction sets.

 Eventually, most machine code was generated by compilers and report generators.
 The reduced instruction set computer returned full-circle to the PDP-8's emphasis on a simple instruction set and achieving multiple actions in a single instruction cycle, in order to maximize execution speed, although the newer computers have much longer instruction words.